ProJo4D: Progressive Joint Optimization for Sparse-View Inverse Physics Estimation

-\textbf{Stage 1: Initial Physical State Optimization:} This is the first stage of our progressive optimization strategy, focusing on estimating initial physical state parameters: the initial velocity $\hat{v}_0$.
+\textbf{Stage 1: Initial Physical State Optimization.} This is the first stage of our progressive optimization strategy, focusing on estimating initial physical states $s$, such as the initial velocity $\hat{v}_0$.
 In this stage, we use the first few frames, following prior works~\cite{li2023pacnerf,zhong2024springgaus,cai2024gic}.
 This allows the optimization to focus on estimating initial velocity $\hat{v}_0$ before significant deformation or complex interactions take place, separating the influence of initial motion from material response.
+At this stage, Gaussian parameters are also optimized.
+As the initial velocity $v_0$ is the only physical state parameter in most existing benchmarks, we only optimize $\hat{v}_0$ by minimizing a combined loss over the first few frames $\mathcal{T}_{k}$:

-At this stage, other parameters are held fixed at their values from the end of 3D/4D representation learning or default initialization.
-We only optimize $\hat{v}_0$ by minimizing a combined loss over the first few frames $\mathcal{T}_{k}$: where $\mathcal{L}_{CD}$ is the bidirectional chamfer distance, which measures the distance to the closest point from both estimated and ground truth points. $\tilde{\mathbf{x}}_t$ and $\tilde{I}_{t,c}$ are positions from physics simulation $\mathcal{S}(\cdot)$ and their corresponding rendered image (Sec.~\ref{ssec:notations}). $\hat{\mathbf{x}}_t$ denotes the extracted positions from the learned 4D representation using deformation network $\Delta(\cdot)$, as proposed in GIC~\cite{cai2024gic}.
+where $\mathcal{L}_{geo}$ is the bidirectional chamfer distance, which measures the distance to the closest point from both estimated and ground truth points. $\tilde{\mathbf{x}}_t$ and $\tilde{I}_{t,c}$ are positions from physics simulation $\mathcal{S}(\cdot)$ and their corresponding rendered image (Sec.~\ref{ssec:notations}). $\hat{\mathbf{x}}_t$ denotes the extracted positions from the learned 4D representation using deformation network $\Delta(\cdot)$, as proposed in GIC~\cite{cai2024gic}.